RhodyArthur/Angular-API-Master/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Key Features

+- **API Client Service:** Handles GET, POST, PUT, and DELETE requests to the JSONPlaceholder API with proper error handling and retry logic.

+- **Components:**
+  - **Post List:** Displays a paginated list of posts.
+  - **Post Details:** Shows a single post with comments.
+  - **Create Post:** Allows users to create a new post.
+  - **Edit Post:** Allows users to edit an existing post.

+- **Error Handling:** Provides user-friendly messages and handles network issues and API errors.

+- **HTTP Interceptor:** Adds mock authentication tokens to requests and logs HTTP transactions.

+- **Pagination:** Implements paginated data fetching with a reusable pagination component.

+- **Caching:** Caches GET requests for improved performance and includes a method to clear the cache.

+- **Environment Configuration:** Supports multiple environments with different API URLs and build configurations.

+- **Lazy Loading:** Uses Angular’s lazy loading feature to load the post detail module only when needed.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.